Noise dissipation mechanisms of an acoustic liner under grazing flow: Flow field within the orifice

 \subsection{Acoustic-induced velocity profiles within the orifice}

-To characterise the interaction between the acoustic waves and the grazing flow, we focus on the vertical acoustic-induced velocity component, $v_{ac}$, which is directly linked to the conversion and dissipation of acoustic energy \citep{tam_microfluid_2000}.
-The impinging acoustic plane wave generates a periodic exchange of mass through the orifice of the liner \citep{Zhang2016a}.
+To characterise the interaction between the acoustic plane waves and the grazing flow, we focus on the wall-normal acoustic-induced velocity fluctuation in wall units, $v_{\text{ac}}^{+} = v_{\text{ac}}/u_\tau$, which is directly linked to the conversion and dissipation of acoustic energy \citep{tam_microfluid_2000} and the periodic exchange of mass through the orifice of the liner \citep{Zhang2016a}.
 The phase of the acoustic oscillation is indicated by \( \phi \).
 The inflow phase (\( \phi = \pi/2 \)) corresponds to the instant of maximum mass flux entering the cavity, while the outflow phase (\( \phi = 3\pi/2 \)) denotes the instant of maximum mass flux exiting the cavity.

 Figure \ref{fig:contour_vac_noflow} and \fref{fig:contour_vac_M03} show the contours of the acoustic-induced velocity during the inflow and outflow phases, for the cases without and with grazing flow, respectively.
 The effect of the SPL is reported in each figure.
-The reconstructed velocity field is normalized with respect to the velocity of the lumped element model of the Helmholtz resonator \citep{Morse1968}:

-where $p'$ is the pressure fluctuation amplitude, $\omega$ and $\omega_H$ are the forcing and resonant frequencies, $Q$ is the quality factor (taken as $10$), $\rho$ is the density, and $d$ and $\tau$ are the diameter and thickness of the orifice, respectively.
-This expression gives theoretical peak velocities of approximately $3.6$, $9.5$, $30.2$, and $67.6\,\mathrm{m/s}$ for the four tested SPLs.

-Although this formula does not account for grazing flow, it has been employed in previous studies of acoustic liners \citep{Zhang2016, Zhang2012, Scarano_decompositions}.
-Among possible normalizations (free-stream velocity, friction velocity, speed of sound), the theoretical acoustic-induced velocity is the most suitable, as it also allows verification of the order of magnitude of the results.
-In cases without grazing flow, the normalized acoustic-induced velocity should be of order one \citep{Leon2019Near-wallFlow}.